 The Commission will provide the facilities and support staff necessary to conduct meetings of the DAC.
 DAC members will not be compensated for their services.
 To ensure accessibility for persons with disabilities, including Committee members and members of the public, the Commission will cover costs associated with the provision of reasonable accommodations for people with disabilities when such costs are directly associated with the conduct of the DAC's meetings, or are directly associated with the conduct of subcommittee meetings.
-Some examples of reasonable accommodations include on-site sign language interpreters, meeting agendas produced in Braille, and computer assisted real-time transcription services (CART).
+Some examples of reasonable accommodations include sign language interpreters either on-site for in-person meetings or virtually for meetings conducted via video conferencing, meeting agendas produced in Braille and other accessible formats, and computer assisted real-time transcription services (CART).

-7. Estimated Annual Operating Costs in Dollars and Staff Years
+7. Estimated Annual Operating Costs and Staff Years